alanjyu/continental_extension/README.md

-# Rheological Flow Laws on Continental Extension
+# Continental extension and sliver generation of Lewisian Terrane